jdersch/PERQemu/PERQemu/Readme.txt

   Ethernet:
     - A fake, bare-bones interface is now available when the "Ether" option for the OIO option board is configured.
 This is needed to allow Accent to properly initialize.
-Consule the User Guide for more details!
+Consult the User Guide for more details!

 There is a ton of additional detail about the internals of PERQemu itself in